SirEthanator/Hyprland-Dots/README.md

 #### Catppuccin

-- The SetTheme script is currently unfinished so some things will still use Everforest.
+- The SetTheme script doesn't change some things such as the Firefox theme.
+It must be set manually.
 - There is other stuff to install other than what's in the previous section, I may add these later.
 - Make sure to install the GTK theme as CatMocha (Rename the directory).
 - Ensure that you install the cursors as catppuccin-cursors.